Market

 Listing Regulations, the Company has prepared consolidated financial statements of the Company and a separate statement

-containing the salient features of financial statement of subsidiaries in Form AOC-1 forms part of this Annual Report.
+containing the salient features of financial statement of subsidiaries in Form AOC-1 forms part of this Report as

 In accordance with Section 136 of the Act, the audited financial statements, including consolidated financial statements and related